 - View Comments — Use this section to view saved comments and system messages.

-Note: When you add a new comment, the Notifications box will automatically show the same users who were notified in the previous comment.
-To see which users were notified for a particular comment hover your mouse over the envelope icon on that comment:
+When you add a new comment, the Notifications box will automatically show the same users who were notified in the previous comment.

-You can also add external email addresses in the Notifications box by typing in an address and hitting the Tab or the Enter key.
+If needed, you can also add external email addresses in the Notifications box by typing in an address and hitting the Tab or the Enter key: